-* Not approved for Ethics credit in Ohio or Wisconsin.
+*Approved for 0.2 Ethics credit in Colorado.
+Not approved for Ethics credit in Ohio or Wisconsin.
 In Ohio, approved for Attorney Professional Conduct credit.
 In Wisconsin, approved for Law Practice Management credit.

 * The State Bar of Arizona does not approve or accredit CLE activities for the Mandatory Continuing Legal Education requirement.
 This activity may qualify for up to 1 hours toward your annual CLE requirement for the State Bar of Arizona, including 0 hour(s) of professional responsibility.